urbanekstan/Portfolio/README.md

    I have videos of the simulation if you are interested.

-   Languages: LAMMPS (by Sandia National Labs), Python
+   Languages: Python, LAMMPS (by Sandia National Labs), Bash (shell script)

   C) CS 313E - ELEMENTS OF SOFTWARE DESIGN